Lakitna/cypress-commands/docs/text.md

 #### Include the direct children

-The text of the child elements are concatenated and yielded as a single string with a space as delimiter.
+The text of the child elements are concatenated and yielded as a single string.

 ```javascript
 // yields "Grandma Gazelle Mother Meerkat Father Fox"